DuncanCragg/OnexOS/README-MetaWebOS.md

 # OnexOS

-OnexOS is an operating system that creates a single, seamless, 3D virtual world.
+OnexOS (maybe that stands for "One Extreme Openworld Sandbox"?) is an operating system that creates a single, seamless, 3D virtual world.
 This virtual world is manifested across all running instances of OnexOS.
 The OS is always running this space and puts you right back where you were every time you open it.

 ### What's it most like?